-Although your agent is only supposed to do things that are in your best interest or for your benefit, your agent has great freedom to do as he or she pleases.
+Although your agent is only supposed to do things that are in your best interest or for your benefit, your agent has great freedom to do as they please.
 Because your agent will have so much power, it is important to choose someone whom you trust.
 Before choosing an agent, ask yourself the following questions:

 - Do I trust this person?

 - Does this person understand my feelings and my point of view?
-Will he or she follow my wishes if I am ever incapacitated?
+Will they follow my wishes if I am ever incapacitated?

 - Is this person willing to do the work and spend the time handling my affairs?